aareshfb/Network_inference_using_discrete_penalty/README.md

 # Efficient Inference of Dynamic Gene Regulatory Networks Using Discrete Penalty

-This repository contains the code for the algorithm described in the paper
+This repository contains the code for the algorithm described in the paper.
-**"Efficient Inference of Dynamic Gene Regulatory Networks Using ℓ₀ Penalty."**

 ---